glebkema/bootstrap-collapse-by-carousel/README.md

-# bootstrap-collapsing-tabs
+# bootstrap-collapsing-by-tabs
-It collapses and expands Bootstrap's tabs like an accordion pane.
-Uses two standard  jQuery plugins - Tabs and Collapse.
+Collapse and expand Bootstrap's tabs like an accordion pane.